BOJ's Ishida warns of stimulus costs, future imbalances

 | KYOTO, Japan

-KYOTO, Japan The Bank of Japan must be vigilant to the risk its massive stimulus program could overheat the economy and create financial imbalances in the long run, board member Koji Ishida said on Thursday.
+KYOTO, Japan The Bank of Japan must be vigilant to the risk its massive stimulus programme could overheat the economy and create financial imbalances, board member Koji Ishida said on Thursday.

-The former banking executive said he saw no immediate signs the central bank's aggressive money printing was sowing the seeds of an asset bubble.
+The former banking executive said he saw no immediate signs the central bank's aggressive money printing was sowing the seeds of an asset bubble, and that such risks were something to worry about in the long-term.

-But his warning about the long-term costs of the BOJ's aggressive money printing contrasts with the views of Governor Haruhiko Kuroda, who has mostly dismissed such risks and talked up the near-term benefits of the stimulus program.
+But his warning about the rising costs of the BOJ's aggressive money printing contrasts with the views of Governor Haruhiko Kuroda, who has mostly dismissed such risks and talked up the near-term benefits of the stimulus programme.

 "It's necessary to look carefully, from a long-term perspective, whether there is no build-up in risks to Japan's financial system," Ishida told business leaders in Kyoto, western Japan.